autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 Note that if a single monolithic shader for the whole graph is not appropriate for your system the generator can be called on `output` elements at any point in your graph, and generate code for sub-parts.
 It is then up to the application to decide where to split the graph, and to assemble the shader code for sub-parts after all have been generated.

-## 1.5 Bindings and Shading Context

-There are a number of ways to bind values to input ports on nodes and graphs.
-A port can be assigned a constant default value or be connected to other nodes.
-If a port is connected it will read the value from the upstream node.
-Ports can also be set to have a default node connected if the user has not made a specific connection to it.
-This is for example used for input ports that expect to receive geometric data from the current shading context, like normal or texture coordinates.
-If no such connection is made explicitly a default geometric node is connected to supply the data.

-Geometric data from the current shading context is supplied using MaterialX’s geometric nodes.
-There are a number of predefined geometric nodes in the MaterialX standard library to supply shading context data like position, normal, tangents, texture coordinates, vertex colors, etc. The vectors can be returned in different coordinate spaces: model, object or world space.
-If the data available from the standard geometric nodes are not enough, the general purpose primvar node `geomattrvalue` can be used to access any named data on geometry using a string identifier.
-It is up to the shader generator and node implementation of these geometric nodes to make sure the data is supplied, and where applicable transformed to the requested coordinate space.

-## 1.6 Shader Stages
+## 1.5 Shader Stages

-A `ShaderStage` namespace can include multiple shader stages.
+Creation of multiple shader stages is supported.
 This is needed in order to generate separate code for multiple stages on hardware render targets.
+A `pixel` stage must always be created by all targets, even for shading languages like OSL that natively doensn't have a concept of stages.
+The stage is where the generated shader code is stored as well as all uniforms, inputs and outputs for the shader.
+This is handled by the `ShaderStage` class, and the data can be retrieved from it when generation is completed.

-By default there is a single stage defined, called the `pixel stage`.
-Hardware generators specify an additional stage, the `vertex stage`.
-If additional stages are needed they can be added to the namespace.
-When creating shader input variables you can specify which stage the variable should be used in, see 1.7 for more information on shader variable creation.
+One or more `ShaderStage` instances are created and stored on the `Shader` class.
+In addition to the `pixel` stage, hardware generators always specify a `vertex` stage.
+If additional stages are needed they can be added as well.
+When creating shader input variables you specify which stage the variable should be used in, see 1.7 for more information on shader variable creation.

-Node implementations using static source code (function or inline expressions) are always emitted to the pixel stage.
-Controlling the vertex stage, or other stages, is not supported using static source code.
+Node implementations using static source code (function or inline expressions) are always emitted to the `pixel` stage.
+Controlling the `vertex` stage, or other stages, is not supported using static source code.
 In order to do that you must use dynamic code generation with a custom `ShaderNodeImpl` sub-class for your node.
 You are then able to control how it affects all stages separately.
 Inside `emitFunctionDefinition` and `emitFunctionCall` you can add separate sections for each stage using begin/end shader stage macros.
-Figure 6 shows how the texcoord node for GLSL is emitting different code into the vertex and pixel stages.
+Figure 6 shows how the texcoord node for GLSL is emitting different code into the `vertex` and `pixel` stages.

-## 1.7 Shader Variables
+## 1.6 Shader Variables
 When generating a shader from a node graph or shaderref the inputs and parameters on those elements will be published as shader uniforms on the resulting shader.
-A listing of the created uniforms can be read from the produced `Shader` instance.
-The shader uniforms can then be presented to the user have their values set by the application.
+A listing of the created uniforms can be read from the produced `Shader` and `ShaderStage` instances.
+The shader uniforms can then be presented to the user and have their values set by the application.

+### 1.6.1 Variable Creation
-Adding new uniforms to a shader is done by first creating a uniform block and then adding uniforms into the block.
-There are two predefined uniform blocks that can be used directly, one named `PublicUniforms` and another named `PrivateUniforms`.
+Adding new uniforms, input and outputs to a shader stage is done by first creating a `VariableBlock` to store them.
+There are some predefined identifiers for commonly used variable blocks.
+For uniforms there are e.g. one named `HW::PUBLIC_UNIFORMS` and another named `HW::PRIVATE_UNIFORMS`.
 Public is used for uniforms to be published to the user, as described above, and private is used for uniforms needed by node implementations but set by the application and not published.
+For hardware targets there are also specific variable blocks called `connector blocks` which are used to send data from one stage to another, connecting the stages.
+A connector block named `HW::VERTEX_DATA` is used for sending data from the  `vertex` stage to the `pixel` stage.
+Variable block creation and handling can be customized as needed by each shader generator target.

-All uniform blocks can be queried and accessed by the application from the `Shader` instance after generation.
+All variable blocks can be queried and accessed by the application from the `ShaderStage` instances after generation.

+Figure 6 shows how creation of shader inputs and connector variables are done for a node implementation that requires this.

 ```c++
 // Implementation of 'texcoord' node for GLSL